wsfreund/RingerCore/readme.md

+*Consider taking a look at [`runGRIDtuning.py`](https://github.com/wsfreund/TuningTools/blob/master/scripts/grid_scripts/runGRIDtuning.py) to observe a more detailed working code using `GridNamespace`.*

 ### npConstants

-This class allows to bypass the numpy defaults for the `order` and `dtype` and use new defaults.
+This class allows to harmonize numpy default flags.

 ```python